-Overboard discharge of waste water should only be used in approved areas.
+Overboard discharge of waste water is prohibited in many areas.
 It is your responsibility to comply with local regulations regarding the discharge of waste.
 You could be fined if your boat has an operable overboard discharge system.
 Removing the handle of the seacock while in closed position, or disabling the system by other means may be required to avoid a fine.